 There’s lots to discover, from across the world.
 Let’s join the fray!

-8. Great, well-known (and not so well-known) music
+8. Great, well-known (and not so well-known) Portuguese music

 The Portuguese world even has its own range of instruments.
 Fado is often accompanied only by the distinctive Portuguese guitar.
 The mind boggles at some Brazilian devices, such as the single-stringed berimbau with a dried gourd as a sound chamber.
 I have to give the Portuguese bagpipes (gaita) a mensh and hope, before too long, to have a blow myself.

-Whether you want to understand much-loved favorites from the inside or tap your feet to something completely new, Portuguese is the language for you!
+Whether you want to understand much-loved favourites from the inside or tap your feet to something completely new, Portuguese is the language for you!

 9. Hardest first?

 You may be wondering which is hardest, Spanish or Portuguese.